sgsbucket/animan-doc/docs/faq/did_not_get_invitatin_email.md

 ## How to Send Invitation Email

-To send an invitation email, an administrator can open the "Members" tab on the profile page, goto the bottom to find the button "Invite Member".
+To send an invitation email, an Administrator can open the "Members" tab on the Profile page, where there is an "Invite Member" button at the bottom of the page.

 <Screenshot image="/screenshot/profile_members.png">
   <ScreenshotMark x="15%" y="85%" width="25%" height="12%" textPosition="right" borderRadius="10px">